top of page

 What actually causes panic attacks?

 Panic attacks are caused by the nervous system's threat response activating at a threshold that does not reflect the actual level of danger present.
-This is typically driven by a combination of factors including nervous system sensitivity, unresolved trauma, cortisol dysregulation, sleep deprivation, hormonal fluctuations, stimulant intake, and learned associations between specific contexts and threat.
-In most cases, multiple factors are contributing simultaneously, which is why single-factor explanations rarely capture the full picture.
+This is typically driven by a combination of factors: nervous system sensitivity, unresolved trauma, cortisol dysregulation, sleep deprivation, hormonal fluctuations, stimulant intake, and learned associations between specific contexts and threat.
+In most cases, several factors contribute at once, which is why single-factor explanations rarely capture the full picture.

 Why do panic attacks happen for no reason?

 Panic attacks that seem to occur without an obvious trigger almost always have one.
-It is simply operating below the level of conscious awareness.
+It is simply operating below conscious awareness.
 The subcortical nervous system recognizes threat-adjacent stimuli before the thinking mind has time to evaluate them.
-A particular tone of voice, a physical sensation, or a sensory detail associated with a past frightening experience can all initiate a fear response that the conscious mind experiences as coming from nowhere.
+A particular tone of voice, a physical sensation, or a sensory detail associated with a past frightening experience can all start a fear response that the conscious mind experiences as coming from nowhere.

 Can trauma cause panic attacks?

 Yes.
 Unresolved trauma is one of the most significant contributors to recurrent panic attacks.
-When a traumatic experience is not fully integrated, the nervous system retains heightened readiness to respond to anything resembling the original threat, even when the resemblance is subtle and below conscious awareness.
-Panic attacks with unclear triggers are frequently trauma responses operating at the subcortical level.
+When a traumatic experience is not fully integrated, the nervous system keeps a heightened readiness to respond to anything resembling the original threat, even when the resemblance is subtle and below conscious awareness.
+Panic attacks with unclear triggers are frequently trauma responses operating at the subcortical level, which is why trauma therapy is often the most effective long-term approach.

 What is the connection between cortisol and panic attacks?

-Cortisol dysregulation in both directions (high cortisol producing sustained physiological arousal, and low cortisol producing instability and compensatory adrenaline surges) significantly lowers the threshold for panic.
+Cortisol dysregulation in both directions lowers the threshold for panic.
+High cortisol produces sustained physiological arousal, and low cortisol produces instability and compensatory adrenaline surges.
 Many people with recurrent panic attacks have cortisol patterns that have never been assessed as a contributing factor.
-Understanding the cortisol piece can explain why panic clusters at certain times of day and why lifestyle factors like sleep and nutrition affect panic frequency.
+Understanding the cortisol piece can explain why panic clusters at certain times of day and why factors like sleep and nutrition affect panic frequency.

 How do I stop a panic attack when it's happening?